Be innovative. Affect change. Make a positive impact in your community.

 - be recognized for sustaining the commitment they have made

 This non-competitive award program is based on self-motivation with no set standards to achieve.
 The criteria for gaining an award is based on each participant’s individual improvement and potential at the starting point of the award.
 Even if an award is not attained, just being involved brings new friends, new knowledge and new adventures.
 The award program has three levels: Bronze, Silver and Gold.
-Each requires an increasing level of commitment and effort.
+Each requires an increasing level of commitment and efforts.

 Fostering positive change within the community